 In order to assure students appropriate rights of privacy, URB hearing are closed to the public, including legal counsel except when concurrent criminal charges are pending.
 The role of counsel is limited to consultation only.
 Hearings may be audio and/or videotaped for future reference and clarification purposes only.

 Generally the process will be:

 A respondent(s) receives a written statement at least two working days prior to the URB hearing specifying the incident of concern; the date(s) of the alleged occurrence(s); the standard(s) of conduct alleged to have been violated; the date, time, and place of the hearing; and the right of appeal.

 An incident report is given to the URB and to the involved parties (reporter and reported) by a member of the Student Life Division who is available for questions.

 The respondent(s) and/or complainant(s) are present to discuss the incident and answer questions.
 The respondent and complainant may each be supported by an advisor who is an employee of EMU and whose role is limited to consultation with the student.

 Students are generally limited to two witnesses on their behalf.
 Requests for witnesses to attend must be made at least one working day prior to the hearing.

 After the situation has been thoroughly reviewed, all persons except for the URB are excused.
 The URB fully discusses all issues relevant to the case and reaches a decision of responsibility when a simple majority agrees.
 Appropriate outcomes, if any, are recommended by the URB to the vice president for the student life.

-The Vice President for Enrollment and Student Life, considering the recommendation of the URB, issues outcomes to the respondent(s), if any, within five full working days of the hearing.
+The Dean of Students, considering the recommendation of the URB, issues outcomes to the respondent(s), if any, within five full working days of the hearing.